dsmrreader/dsmr-reader/docs/faq.rst

 -------------------------------------------------
 *How can I link my mindergas.nl account?*

-Make sure you have a Mindergas.nl-account or `signup for one <https://www.mindergas.nl/users/sign_up>`_.
+Make sure you have a Mindergas.nl account or `signup for one <https://www.mindergas.nl/users/sign_up>`_.
 Now go to "`Meterstand API <https://www.mindergas.nl/member/api>`_" and click on the button located below **"Authenticatietoken"**.

 .. image:: _static/faq/mindergas_api.png